RedMadRobot/catbird/README.md

 CATBIRD_PROXY_ENABLED=1 ./catbird
 ```

+By enabling this mode, the catbird will be running as a local http proxy server.
-All requests will be proxied and redirected to the real host.
+You can configure your http client to use this proxy, and all requests will be proxied thought the catbird and redirected to the real host.
+It might be helpful if you don't want to change the base url of your requests.

 ```bash
 curl http://api.github.com/zen --proxy http://127.0.0.1:8080